DanMakesGames/SATURN-Netcode-plugin/README.md

 <ins>N</ins>etcode

 Plugin for godot implementing netcode.
 Inspired by GGPO to bring low latency accurate gameplay to players.
 This netcode library utilizes rollback and prediction to provide accurate low latency gameplay.
-Unlike fighting game rollback, it has a authoritative dedicated server.
+Unlike fighting game rollback, it has an authoritative dedicated server.
 Very much still in progress.

 ### Features: